 Results - academic papers

-Effectiveness of vaccines in preventing new infections
+Effectiveness of vaccines in preventing new infections and effects on behaviours

 - Key findings: With Delta, two doses of Pfizer-BioNTech and Oxford-AstraZeneca vaccines still offer good protection against new infections, but effectiveness is reduced compared with Alpha.